 Netflix has not announced an official release date for the second season of Tiger King.
 The coronavirus pandemic may slow down the production significantly, so the wait may be longer than already anticipated.
 However, the rumor the follow-up is only a single episode may provide a balm to the wait: only one episode means a shorter production time.

 Is there a trailer for Tiger King Season 2?

 Not quite yet.
-But if you're yearning for more videos about the parks involved, they produce plenty of content themselves.
+But if you're yearning for more videos about the parks involved in Season 1, they produce plenty of content themselves.
 Carole Baskin's Big Cat Rescue has a YouTube channel featuring videos like "Kitten Wrestling in 3D" and "Valentine's treats for the Tiger Boys."
 Myrtle Beach Safari's videos are a bit more out there, mostly focused on their chimpanzees, with videos like "Chimps Watch War for Planet of the Apes" and "Chimps Watch the Super Bowl."
 Joe Exotic TV even has some pretty recent videos, despite his recent arrest, including quite a few video messages to Donald Trump.

 Who is returning for Tiger King Season 2?

 Whether or not the big three exotic park owners — Joe Exotic, Carole Baskin, and Doc Antle — would return for the show is anyone's guess.
 Even with the focus of the show shifting, these people are leading figures in broader conversations about wildlife conservation.
 While it certainly put them in the spotlight, it also subjected them to intense criticism, so it could go either way.
 As for Joe Exotic, unless his appeal comes through, he'll be giving any interviews from behind bars.

 What else can I watch to learn more about Tiger King?